davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: IA-64 Options

-These are the -m options defined for the Intel IA-64 architecture.
+These are the :samp:`-m` options defined for the Intel IA-64 architecture.

 .. option:: -mbig-endian